khanh-do/react-dojo/counter/README.md

 This is a simple React application utilizing event handling and a stateful component.

-The component takes in one prop called name, like this &lt;Counter name="Howard"&lt;, which is used to display a message with the name.<br>
+The component takes in one prop called name, like this &lt;Counter name="Howard"&gt;, which is used to display a message with the name.<br>
 A button will keep track of how many times it has been clicked.
 Every time the button is clicked the count should increment by one.<br>

 ![wireframe](./public/images/counter_wireframe.png)<br>